diazgio/linkedin-skill-assessments-quizzes/json/json-quiz.md

 - [ ] key, "value"
 - [ ] 'key': 'value'

 #### Q55.
-What data type is encoded in the outermost component of the JSON shown?
+What data type is encoded in the outermost component of the JSON shown here?

 ```json
 {